B4B-Climate-prediction/climate-prediction/research/RESEARCH.md

 After a period of 10 weeks working on the project, we we're able to answer 5 of the 6 subquestions:

 1. After discussing this question with our mentor, we concluded that these 3 measurements are the most important to predict when it comes to an internal climate: Temprature, Humidity and CO2 values (Or the overal air composition).
 These being the 3 main factors which determine if the climate is percieved as "pleasant" or not by the visitors of the building.
 2. Since we are working with a TimeSeries, the predicitons should look like a signal.
 At a certain amount of time intervals in the future, which the model is trained with, there should be a prediction of temprature, humidity and CO2 percentage in the air.
+This will give the controller the ability to adjust the indoor climate based on the predicitons made.
 3. The current datasets we have used for internal climates all contained the target (temp, humidity, CO2) values.
 There we're a lot of datasets, and we haven't managed to boil it down to a dataset that is 'best'.
-To resolve this problem, we have made our model as modular as possible, so all kinds of timeseries data can be used to train it.
+To resolve this problem, we have made our model as modular as possible by taking a script approach and something of an 'open ai gym enviroment' approach with our model class.
+See the manual and scripts for more info.
 4. Unfortunately we haven't had the time to research this, so we do not have an answer to this question
 5. We have used the TFT model, which we think is currently the best model for TimeSeries prediction out there.
 See the rest of the research.md file for a deep dive into the Temporal Fusion Transformer
 6. We have setup multiple python scripts with a explanitory guide on how to setup your device to use these scripts.
 This way a technical person with limited AI knowledge can train his/her own model with different datasets if need be.
+    1. A generate csv script, to clean up and ready the dataset for usage.
+    2. A generate model config script, to create a config used to generate and train a model.
+This config can be adjusted before training.
+If need be you can adjust hyperparameters and other settings here.
+    3. A train script to train an actual modal.
+If you have specified it in the generate script, the train script can do automatic hyperparameter tuning.
+    4. A predict script.
+The predict script returns a csv with predicted values in future timestamps in a csv (how many is dependent on your cfg file).

 Now that the subquestions have been answered we can answer the main question: __“How could we predict future measurements concerning the internal climate of a building that can be used by the building automation controller and independently as prediction.”__